Young Adam (film): Plot

 In 1954 Scotland, shiftless young drifter Joe Taylor works on a coal barge which operates from Glasgow, on the River Clyde, along the Forth and Clyde and Union Canals to Edinburgh.
 He shares the cramped on-board living quarters with its owners and operators, husband and wife Les and Ella Gault, and their young son Jim.

-One day, Joe and Les pull the body of a young woman, Cathy Dimly, naked except for a petticoat, from the water, they cover her and hand the body over to the authorities.
-After Cathy's body has been taken away by the police, Joe and Les sit on the barge discussint theories as to what happened to Cathy.
+One day, Joe and Les pull the body of a young woman, Cathy Dimly, naked except for a petticoat, from the water; they cover her and hand the body over to the authorities.
+After Cathy's body has been taken away by the police, Joe and Les sit on the barge discussing theories as to what happened to Cathy.
 In a flashback it is revealed that Joe has seen Les and Ella having problems in the bedroom, with Les' drinking making him unable to perform.
 Joe goes into explicit detail theorising what may have happened to Cathy, with Ella present.
 Joe and Les work for the day, before washing and agreeing to go to a nearby pub to play darts.
 As they sit on the barge after dinner, Joe caresses Ella under the table.
 Joe and Les go the pub and sit there chatting with other patrons about Cathy, before Joe makes his excuses to leave and return to the barge.
 Back on the barge, Joe makes an advance on Ella, who succumbs, and not wanting to disturb the sleeping Jim, the two go outside the barge to have sex on the towpath.
 Les returns and initially senses an atmosphere between Joe and Ella, although when Ella snaps at him he changes the subject back to Cathy.

 In the past, it turns out that despite not having said anything about knowing her, Joe knew Cathy, an office worker.
 The two had met on a beach, with an immediate attraction between them.
 In the present, Jim falls off the barge into an oncoming barge, Joe swiftly dives into the water and rescues him.
 The Gaults, and Joe, go to an amusement arcade together.
 The arcade closes due to heavy rain, with Les, Jim and a friend going off to the cinema, and Joe going back to the barge.
 Despite initially resisting him, Ella and Joe have sex once more.